Sydir Vorobkevych: Early life and education

+In 1875, Vorobkevych became a singing instructor at the Theological Department of the Chernivtsi University.
+During that time, he already worked as a composer creating his own songs, psalms, choir works, operettas, and others.

 His first poetic works Vorobkevych published in 1863 in the Halychanyn collection under the title Thoughts from Bukovina.
 In 1877, he released the first Bukovina almanac Ruthenian hut.
 Sydir Vorobkevych was one of the creators and chief-editors of the magazine Bokovinian dawn.
 In Chernivtsi University he headed the "Ruthenian Literary Association" and, starting in 1876, the students' union - "Soyuz".
 In 1887, Vorobkevych was the leader of the association "Ruthenian house public" in Chernivtsi.

-Sydir Vorobkevych wrote in Ukrainian, Romanian, and German languages.
+Writing in Ukrainian, German, and Romanian, he used several different pen-names, including Danylo Mlaka, Demko Makoviychuk, Morozenko, Semen Khrin, Isydor Vorobkevych, and S.Volokh.
 Among his works are "Turkish recruits" (1865), poem "Nechai" (1868), dramas "Petro Sahaidachny" (1884), "Kochubei and Mazepa" (1891), "Lost son".

 Vorobkevych's talent is depicted most completely in his lyrical poems where the poet "spills the great riches of life's observations enlighten by a quiet sparkling of sincere, deep, human, and people-relating feeling" (Ivan Franko).
 The prominent characteristics of Vorobkevych's poetry are folklore and a melodious quality.
 After a trip to Kiev in 1874, he wrote choir works "Tsar-river our Dnieper" and "I was born upon Dnieper, therefore I am Cossack".

 During his lifetime, a collection of his poems entitled on the Prut (1901) was published, edited by Ivan Franko, who called him the "first new spring lark of our national revival."

 A series of the poet's series of short stories, novels and essays, called Peru, included "Nero", "Sablya Skanderbeg", "Cleopatra," and "Ivan the Terrible".
 He was the author of a series of articles "Our composers," which prominently designated composer Mikhail Glinka.
 Vorobkevych wrote many and diverse the genre of literary, musical compositions - choruses, songs, and operettas.
 He wrote music to the words of Ukrainian and Romanian poets like Taras Shevchenko, Ivan Franko, Vasile Alecsandri, Mihai Eminescu, Vasile Bumbac.
 As a music teacher in particular, among his students was a prominent Austrian musicologist Ukrainian origin Eusebius Mandychevskyy.

-Sydir Vorobkevicha died on 19 September 1903 in Chernivtsi.
+Sydir Vorobkevych died on 19 September 1903 in Chernivtsi.